 Suppose we have instruments for the exposure where is an outlier in the x-y MR analysis due to an association with candidate trait .
 Also, has genetic instruments.
 To obtain the influence of uncontaminated by shared genetic effects between and , we obtain a unique list of clumped instruments for both and , and then obtain the genetic effects of each of these SNPs on the exposure , candidate trait , and outcome .
 Finally, we estimate the causal influence of on conditioning on by regression weighted by the inverse of the variance of the estimates.

 In the case of an outlier SNP associating with many candidate traits we first apply a LASSO regression of and use cross validation to obtain the shrinkage parameter that minimises the residual squared error.
-We retain only the candidate traits that have non-zero effects after shrinkage and apply them in a multivariable model with against the outcome, as described above.
+We retain only the candidate traits that are putatively associated with the outcome and have non-zero effects after shrinkage.
+Then we apply remaining traits in a multivariable model with against the outcome, as described above.
 We perform the LASSO step because many traits in the MR-Base database have considerable overlap and redundancy, and the statistical power of multivariable analysis depends on the heterogeneity between the genetic effects on the exposure variables (20).
 Using LASSO therefore automates the removal of redundant traits.
 With the remaining traits we then obtain estimates of that are conditionally independent of x and amongst all P traits by combining them in a multivariable analysis on the outcome y.

 Adjusting exposure-outcome associations for known candidate-trait associations